 Intoxicant abuse is common with quack medicine promoted and prescribed by the medical industry and approved by government agencies.

 Types of Intoxicants and Intoxication Properties

 Psychedelic intoxicants paralyze nerves causing dizziness, clumsiness, fever or chills, vomiting, confusion, personality changes, hyperemotionality, delirium, mania, hallucinations, paranoia, erratic behavior and thinking and manic euphoria, panic, and fear.
-Psychedelics are found in fungi, such as ergot, kanna, magic mushrooms and amanitas; and plants, like peyote, salvia, ayahuasca, and hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and cbd.
+Psychedelics are found in fungi, such as ergot, kanna, magic mushrooms, peyote, and amanitas; and plants: such as salvia, ayahuasca (Psychotria viridis - DMT), and hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and cbd.
 Short-term use of psychedelics can cause reclusive behaviors, paranoia, and personality changes, whereas long-term use can cause improper learning of subjects, inability to understand one's enviroment and others, and psychosis concerning losing touch with reality.

 Intoxicants Are Not Food, Herbs and Dietary Supplements